a multi-media ballet to illuminate the concerted movement of living cells

 Our central mission of this project is to reach and inspire a wide range of people by performing in many different settings:

-2. University performances.
-Here, we adapt the work to fit in a smaller setting if necessary, dependent on the available stage space and technical resources.
-This portability is something we are planning for right from the start – the number of dancers, scale of projection and electronic sound are easily scalable to fit most environments.
+2. Other universities.
+We adapt the work to fit in alternate and smaller settings if necessary, dependent on the available stage space and technical resources.
+This portability is something we are planning for right from the start – the number of dancers, scale of projection and electronic sound are scalable to fit most environments.

 3. High School performances.
 As above, we adapt the work to fit in a smaller setting if needed.
-The BoSoma Dance Company often puts on combined performance/workshop events with the New England Arts for Literacy projects, and this project will extend that initiative by incorporating music and science.
-Workshops will introduce aspiring-scientists to the concepts of cell-signalling and gastrulation, and the worlds of music and movement.
+Accompanying workshops will introduce aspiring-scientists to the concepts of cell-signalling and gastrulation, and the worlds of music and movement.

 4. Video.
 We will create a video performance that can be incorporated into undergraduate courses as an illustrative tool.
 Our scientist partner, Alexey, will guide this process, ensuring that the scientific content meets the educational needs of courses – at UMass Boston, such as Cell Biology and Developmental Biology.